alevtina/alevtina.github.io/_posts/2024-06-17-from-isolation-to-collaboration-implementing-co-working-hour-in-a-remote-team.md

 Over time, we found our rhythm.
 We grew comfortable with each other and began opening up both personally and professionally.
 These sessions became a safe space where my colleagues and I shared personal tragedies, such as the loss of three pets in six months, and provided each other with much-needed comfort and support.
 It was also during these hours that we laughed the hardest, strengthening our bond.

 The co-working hours also proved to be highly productive.
-We used this time to dissect support tickets, collaborate on solutions, and review responses from vendors.
-Even in moments of silence, when we worked independently for upwards of 30 minutes, there was a comforting presence knowing we had each other's backs and were always willing to pair up and troubleshoot together.
+We used this time to reviewing outstanding support tickets, collaborate on solutions, review responses from vendors, and prepare for the day.
+Even in moments of silence, when we worked independently for upwards of 30 minutes, there was a comforting presence knowing we were there and always willing to team up.

 Attendance remains voluntary, yet we now have 100% participation.
 Those who initially joined out of curiosity soon recognized the immense benefits and did not want to miss out on this valuable time.
 This shift from voluntary attendance to full participation underscores the effectiveness of our co-working hour in fostering a supportive, collaborative, and productive team environment.

 ## How to Implement Co-Working Hour

 Implementing a co-working hour is simple, cost-effective, and requires minimal resources.
-All you need is a camera and an agreed-upon time to meet regularly.
+All you need is a computer, a camera, and an agreed-upon time to meet regularly.
 Here are some practical steps:

 ### Commitment from Leadership